 - Distribute the whole or any part of the Content to anyone other than Authorised Users

 - Publish, distribute or make available the Content, works based on the Content or works which combine the Content with any other content, other than as permitted in these terms and conditions;

-Cambridge University Press reserves the right to withdraw access to the content in the event of deliberate and/or systematic breach of these terms and conditions by any Authorised User.
+Cambridge University Press reserves the right to withdraw the subscriber's access to the content in the event of deliberate and/or systematic breach of these terms and conditions by any Authorised User.